 Features to improve your home

 Convenience is the number one advantage to using smart lighting as it has a long list of practical uses.
-It will completely change the way you’ll think about lighting your home, and is also a vital accessibility feature in households where one or more people may have limited mobility.
+It will completely change the way you’ll think about lighting your home, and is also a vital convenience feature in households where one or more people may have limited mobility.

 Here are some of the most used features of smart lighting:

 - Avoid having lots of light and dimmer switches.
-Rather than having to adjust each of them manually, you can have one button that takes care of your lighting, whether in one room or around your home.
+Rather than having to adjust each of them manually, you can have one button that takes care of your lighting.
+Whether in one room or around your home.

 - When away from home, integrate smart lighting with "mockupancy".
-This will intelligently switch lights on and off at different times of day to simulate someone being at home.
+This will switch lights on and off at different times of day to simulate someone being at home.

 - All lights can be controlled directly via a touchscreen panel, or even via your smartphone or other connected devices.
 Use these to schedule smart lighting patterns.

-- You can even program your smart lights to intelligently power on/off, or brighten/darken based on the time of day and the amount of daylight detected in each room.
+- You can even program your smart lights to power on/off, or brighten/darken based on the time of day and the amount of daylight detected in each room.

-Also, unlike traditional bulbs, there are more options when it comes to adjusting their brightness, tone, and even colour.
-This allows you to set the perfect mood for any occasion, whether you need a calming nighttime atmosphere or want to dial up the immersion when watching the latest blockbuster from the comfort of your home cinema.
+Also, unlike traditional LED bulbs, there are more options when it comes to adjusting their brightness, tone, and even colour.
+This allows you to set the perfect mood lighting for any occasion, whether you need a calming nighttime atmosphere or want to dial up the immersion when watching the latest blockbuster from the comfort of your home cinema.

 Save on your energy bills

 No matter how hard we try, we’ve all been guilty of leaving lights on around the home.
 Whether you’re rushing to get ready in the morning or get distracted by a phone call, it’s easy to forget flipping a switch as you leave a room.
 With smart lighting installed, this is no longer a concern.
-Clever, discreet motion sensors know when a room is occupied, automatically switching off the lights if a room is left empty after a certain amount of time has passed.
+Clever, discreet motion sensors know when a room is occupied, naturally switching off the lights if a room is left empty after a certain amount of time has passed.

 Smart home integration

 We’ve already explained how smart lights can detect daylight, dimming to conserve energy.
-This feature can be taken to the next level when pairing lighting with smart curtains and blinds, making sure you always have the optimum balance of artificial and natural light in each room, switching lights on only when you need them.
+This feature can be taken to the next level when pairing lighting with smart curtains and blinds, making sure you always have the perfect balance of artificial and natural light in each room, switching lights on only when you need them.

 Can I upgrade my Smart Lighting?

-However, those wanting to get the most out of their system may also want to add connected devices such as smartphones and tablet computers to their smart lighting control.
+Those wanting to get the most out of their system may also want to add connected devices such as smartphones and tablet computers to their smart lighting control.
 Even if you aren’t at home, these can remotely communicate with your lights and other integrated smart home systems.